BrightLedSigns/LedSign/LedSign::M500.md

 - __font__

     Allows you to specify the default font for the message.
-Defaults to "SS7".
+The default is "7X6".
 Note that you can use multiple fonts in a single message via the use of [font tags in the data parameter](#data).

-    Valid values are: SS5, ST5, WD5, WS5, SS7, ST7, WD7, WS7, SDS, SRF, STF, WDF, WSF, SDF, SS10, ST10, WD10, WS10, SS15, ST15, WD15, WS15, SS24, SS31
+    Valid values are:  '7X6', 'SHORT','SHORTWIDE','WIDE', '7X9','EXTRAWIDE','SMALL'

     The first two characters in the font name denote style: SS = Standard, ST = Bold, WD = Wide, WS= Wide with Shadow